Saint-Tropez Travel Guide

 It is one of the best museums in the region.
 The collection includes work of post-impressionism and modern art periods.

 The theme of the artwork is about Saint-Tropez.
 The exhibits highlight the works of Signac, Matisse, Bonnard, and other Tropezienne artists.

 This unusual museum has a display of over 4000 species of butterfly.
 It is a collection of Dany Lartigue, a painter.

 The display can be found in an old fisherman’s house.

 Activities to do

-- People watching and celebrity spotting.
+People watching and celebrity spotting is somewhat a trend here in Saint-Tropez.
 As it is said, see and be seen.

-- Party and spend like a celebrity.
-Shop like one, too.
+You can party and spend like a celebrity.
+Go and shop like one, too.

-- Taste the Provencal and Mediterranean cuisine and enjoy the wine of a local vineyard.
-Try tarte tropézienne.
+Have a taste of Provencal and Mediterranean cuisine and enjoy the wine of a local vineyard.
+Tarte tropézienne is a must-try.

-Whether you’re a celebrity or just the usual traveler, the one of a kind experience you can have by visiting Saint-Tropez is unforgettable.
+Whether you’re a celebrity or just the usual traveler, the one of a kind experience you can have by visiting Saint-Tropez in southern France is unforgettable.